Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Selection of the Subpopulation

-The key insight underlying our approach is to view the families in the Bolsa Fam\'ilia study as coming from three subpopulations: \begin{enumerate} \item the subpopulation of families with a realized value of forcing variable (monthly per capita household income) falling in some neighborhood, ${\mathcal{I}}_{s_0}$, around the threshold, $s_0$, where the RD assumptions hold: ${\Uset = \{i: S_i \in {\mathcal{I}}_{s_0}\} } $; \item the subpopulation of families who do not belong to $\Uset$ for which some of the RD assumptions may fail to hold, and have a realized value of the forcing variable below the threshold, $s_0$: $\Usetm = \{i: S_i \notin {\mathcal{I}}_{s_0} \hbox{ and } S_i < s_0 \}$; \item the subpopulation of families who do not belong to $\Uset$ for which some of the RD assumptions may fail to hold, and have a realized value of the forcing variable above the threshold, $s_0$: $\Usetp = \{i: S_i \notin {\mathcal{I}}_{s_0} \hbox{ and } S_i > s_0 \}$; \end{enumerate} The subpopulations $\Uset$, $\Usetp$ and $\Usetm$ define a partition of the whole population, $\mathcal{U}$: $\mathcal{U}= \Uset \cup \Usetm \cup \Usetp$, and $\Uset \cap \Usetm = \Uset \cap \Usetp= \Usetm \cap \Usetp= \emptyset$, and thus, each family in the study must belong to one of three subpopulations.
+The key insight underlying our approach is to view the families in the Bolsa Fam\'ilia study as coming from three subpopulations: \begin{enumerate} \item $\Uset$: the subpopulation of families where the RD assumptions hold, for which the support of the forcing variable (monthly per capita household income) includes $s_0$ and values above and below the threshold, $s_0$; \item $\Usetm$: the subpopulation of families who have a realized value of the forcing variable not greater than the threshold, $s_0$, but do not belong to $\Uset$ given that some of the RD assumptions may fail to hold; \item $\Usetp$: the subpopulation of families who have a realized value of the forcing variable above the threshold, $s_0$, but do not belong to $\Uset$ given that some of the RD assumptions may fail to hold. \end{enumerate} The subpopulations $\Uset$, $\Usetp$ and $\Usetm$ define a partition of the whole population, $\mathcal{U}$: $\mathcal{U}= \Uset \cup \Usetm \cup \Usetp$, and $\Uset \cap \Usetm = \Uset \cap \Usetp= \Usetm \cap \Usetp= \emptyset$, and thus, each family in the study must belong to one of the three subpopulations.
 A clear definition of the characteristics of each subpopulation is key to our approach.
-For families who belong to $\Uset$ the RD assumptions must hold, whereas for families who belong to $\Usetm \cup \Usetp$, some of the RD assumptions may fail to hold.
-Specifically, for families who do not belong to $\Uset$, the local overlap assumption may be untenable, in the sense that those families may have a zero probability of being assigned to either eligibility statues, and/or there may be a relationship between the forcing variable and potential outcomes, monthly per capita household income and presence of leprosy cases in the family, implying that either local RD-SUTVA (Assumption \ref{ass:lsutva}) or local unconfoundedness (Assumption \ref{ass:lunc}) is questionable.
+For families who belong to $\Uset$, the RD assumptions must hold and thus, Equation~\ref{eq:limplication} must hold.
+For families who do not belong to $\Uset$, the local overlap assumption may be untenable -- in the sense that those families may have a zero probability of being assigned to either eligibility statutes -- and/or there may be a relationship between the forcing variable and potential outcomes, monthly per capita household income and presence of leprosy cases in the family, implying that either local RD-SUTVA (Assumption \ref{ass:lsutva}) or local unconfoundedness (Assumption \ref{ass:lunc}) is questionable.
 For families in $\Usetm \cup \Usetp$, the failure of local RD-SUTVA affects the definition of the potential outcomes, which must be indexed by the forcing variable; and the failure of local unconfoundedness implies that the assignment mechanism depends on the potential outcomes.